 With Taxamo you can use any PSP that you want and enjoy all the benefits of having the cost and flexibility benefits of using whatever combination of PSPs (even including the Merchant of Record PSPs where you wish), while still not having to manage global VAT/GST in-house.

-By assuming our customers’ global VAT/GST liability on your digital service sales, we bring certainty to your tax affairs.
-We ensure compliance with all digital VAT/GST regimes.
+By facilitating our customers’ global VAT/GST liability on digital service sales, we bring certainty to tax affairs ensuring compliance with digital VAT/GST regimes.

 In using the Taxamo service there is no foreign tax authority registration, filing, or settlement worries nor any exposure to fines/penalties and foreign exchange.